byui-cse/cse450-course/source/course/syllabus.md

 * Having to work
 * Oversleeping
 * A broken or malfunctioning computer, Internet connection, or other technical issue.
-* Suffering from any illness other than one that a doctor's note states has immobilized you in such a way that you are unable to communicate with your teammates via video or chat.
+* Suffering from any illness that keeps you home but still allows you to reach out via Teams, Zoom, or Slack
-* Being quarantined or otherwise physically stranded in a location that has any possibility for a sufficiently desperate person to acquire Internet access.
+* Being quarantined

 ## Student Support